opensourceBIM/BIMsurfer-before2019/README.markdown

 Now the file is saved to your computer.
 To open the file in BIMsurfer, follow these steps:

+    SIDE NOTE: If you're running chrome or chromium you need to explicitly allow the browser to open local file on your machine.

+    To do this for chrome, please run chrome with these flags:

+    > google-chrome --enable-webgl --allow-file-access-from-files

+    or for chromium:

+    > chromium-browser --enable-webgl --allow-file-access-from-files

+    (You could also create shortcuts similar to these on Ubuntu) /opt/google/chrome/google-chrome %U --enable-webgl --allow-file-access-from-files
+    or
+    /usr/bin/chromium-browser %U --enable-webgl --allow-file-access-from-files

 1. Open BIMsurfer in your web browser
 2. Open the **File** menu in the top left-hand corner and select **SceneJS File**
 4. In the dialog that comes up: